Are you ready for colorful fall flowers?

-If that’s not motivation enough, everyone knows that although the start (and a huge part) of the autumn season is usually beautiful and bright, that cherished vibrancy begins to fade as the season draws to a close and the frost begins to seep in.
+If that’s not motivation enough, everyone knows that although the start (and a huge part) of the autumn season is usually beautiful and bright, that cherished springtime vibrancy begins to fade as the season draws to a close and the frost begins to seep in.
 Planting these fall flowers in your garden would help to keep that vibrancy alive during the first few weeks of winter.

 To prepare your gardens for this planting season, do check out our post specifically dedicated to tips for fall garden preparation.
-Without further ado, here are 4 colorful flowers for your outdoor garden or for planting using containers in your patio:
+Without further ado, here are four colorful flowers for your outdoor garden or for planting using containers in your patio:

 Be it pink, blue, white, or of the purple variety, asters embody the brilliance of autumn.
 Planting them in your garden would give you a dizzying range of striking colors: the more variety planted, the better!
 They enjoy full sunlight and thrive in well-drained soils.
 Capable of growing up to a height of 5 inches, these North-American natives are a must-have in your garden this fall.

-Fun fact: Butterflies love the aster plant for the sheer beauty of its flowers and of course its sweet nectar.
+Fun fact: Butterflies love the aster plant for the sheer beauty of its flowers and, of course, its sweet nectar.
 So, if you want to attract butterflies to your garden this autumn, go with aster or any of the other wonderful options in this post on butterfly-attracting plants.

 Mums are like the standard flowers of fall.
-Once autumn arrives, the popular combination of pumpkins and mums form the basis of decorating your patio or porch for the season.
+Once autumn arrives, the popular combination of pumpkins and mums forms the basis of decorating your patio or porch for the season.
 However, most varieties are not hardy and cannot withstand wintry conditions.

-Yellow stands for cheer, is used to denote the golden rays of sunlight and is the bright color of goldenrods.
+Yellow stands for cheer is used to denote the golden rays of sunlight and is the bright color of goldenrods.
 These 4-feet tall flowering plants are tough, beautiful and elegant: a perfect representation of fall.
 If you would like something not so tall, no worries.
 There are dwarf varieties of the goldenrod plant available.
 Usually, the goldenrod flower is usually the last one to bloom in any fall garden.
 But the wait is well worth it, as it adds vibrant splashes of color to your garden as the season draws to a close.

 Forget the erroneous claim that goldenrods are responsible for allergies, hay fever and other grievous sins against mankind.
 This “purty” flower is innocent of all such claims.
 Rather, it is a great butterfly magnet and an excellent addition to your fall garden.